cbcj3000/CHRONO/README.md

 - Build Process

 **Lessons Learned**
-- Deepened understanding of Tailwind and DaisyUI theming.
-*Note: I overrode some of the DaisyUI colors as on certain browsers the colors differ but I do show my ability to use DaisyUI*
+- Deepened understanding of Tailwind and DaisyUI theming *Note: I overrode some of the DaisyUI colors as on certain browsers the colors differ but I do show my ability to use DaisyUI*
-- Practiced creating dynamic user interfaces without frameworks.
+- Practiced creating dynamic user interfaces without frameworks
-- Improved UX by handling state transitions smoothly.
+- Improved UX by handling state transitions smoothly

 Areas for Improvement
-- Add pause/resume functionality.
+- Add pause/resume functionality
-- Enable custom alarm sounds.
+- Enable custom alarm sounds
 - Improve accessibility

 Setup Instructions